JYLD/User-CSS-For-Firefox-And-Thunderbird/README.md

 Also, remember I am no programmer so let me apologize in advance if my CSS contains any deviations from best practices, etc.

 If you want to further duplicate my color setup on Windows 7 then first select the Classic Windows Theme.
 After that download the JYLD_Color_Choices.reg file to your computer and then double click it to add it to your registry.
 You should save a copy of your current theme before doing this so you can go back to your original color choices.
 Also note that my color choices work on Windows 7 and XP.
+On Windows 7 you must be using the Windows Classic Theme for these color choices to have any effect.
+After adding the color choices reg file settings to your registry you will have to reboot your computer for the changes to take effect.

-I have no idea how this reg file would affect Windows 8 to 10, if at all.
+NOTE:  I have no idea how the color choices reg file would affect Windows 8 to 10, if at all.
+I don't even know if the Windows Classic Theme is available on Windows 8 to 10.